 changes in the chemicals of the body, such as high sugar or high salt

 - acne: red, raised bumps on the face

 - rarely, thinning of the bones that makes them easy to break

 - very rarely, thickening of the heart muscle

 Not all babies get these side effects.
 Your baby may get some of these side effects and not others.
-These side effects will go away after the ACTH or prednisolone is stopped.
+These side effects will go away after the ACTH or prednisolone

 How to deal with the side effects of ACTH and prednisolone

 - Chance of a serious infection: Wash your hands well with soap before touching or holding your baby.
 You may want to buy soap that has 'anti-bacterial' written on the label.
 Ask everyone who comes into your home to wash his or her hands.
 Anyone with an infection such as a cold or flu should not touch or hold your baby.
 We suggest that your baby not be in a day care while taking ACTH.
 It is very important that you take your baby to see your paediatrician or family doctor right away if he or she shows any signs of an infection.
 Some signs of infection are fever, runny nose, cough, diarrhea (watery bowel movements), bad smelling urine, and change in alertness.
 For more information, please see "Immunosuppression: Protecting Your Child from Infection."